 It’s easy to see where this chair gets its name.
-The unique backrest was inspired by suspension bridges and brought to life by famed designer, Yves Béhar.
-Now, we know what you’re thinking: “it looks pretty flimsy”, right?
-Surprisingly, though, the Sayl provides more support than most of the other office chairs on the market.
+The unique backrest was inspired by suspension bridges and brought to life by famed designer Yves Béhar.
+Now, we know what you’re thinking: “it looks pretty flimsy,” right?
+Surprisingly, though, the Sayl provides more support than most other office chairs on the market.

 There’s an added benefit to this very open design.
 Simply, this chair has incredible airflow.
 This keeps your body nice and cool, reducing the amount you sweat and as a result, keeping you as comfortable as possible.
 Better still, the chair is 93% recyclable so it’s not just good for you, but the environment as well.

-We were pleasantly surprised by the number of customizable options on offer.
-The basic model retails for around $500 and there are several optional extras you can add if you’d like.
+We were pleasantly surprised by the number of customizable options on the market.
+The basic model retails for around $500, and there are several optional extras you can add if you’d like.
 With eight colors to choose from and even more for the upholstery, you’re spoiled for choice.
 There is one problem, though.

 How long do you expect an office chair to last?
 Two years?
 Five?
 The Herman Miller Sayl comes with a twelve-year warranty.
-That means that if you buy it today, it’ll expire in 2030 – the world is sure to be a different place by then but at least your chair will be the same.
+That means that if you buy it today, it’ll expire in 2032 – the world is sure to be a different place by then, but at least your chair will be the same.
 That’s outstanding!